csc-training/elements-of-hpc/hpc-programming/languages.md

 distributed memory parallelization, but there are also extension packages for parallel programming.

-The sum of an array looks in Julia as:
+How the sum of an array looks like in Julia as:
 ```julia
 array = Array{Float32}(range(0, length=100))